Welcome to the Roton Quantum Model - a rotational resonance framework

 Dark Matter read↗

 Dark matter was introduced to name a yet unknown force, which modern physics still fails to find.
 Why?
 Because dark matter doesn’t exist.
 Modern physics expects it to be a gravitational force originating from matter.
 But it actually is a dark energy or rather a dark force.
-Modern physics has not yet realized that the rotation within a galaxy generates forces.
+Modern physics has not yet realized that the rotations within a galaxy generates resonances and forces.
 These forces are missing in current calculations and account for a large portion of the attractive influences, which are mistakenly attributed to atomic-level phenomena like gravitation.
 According to the Roton model the missing attractive forces are actually caused by rotations at the galactic scale.

 Atom Physics